2020s in fashion: Soft grunge and kidcore

 2021: Black American woman with a kidcore-inspired outfit and brightly dyed hair in 2021.

 In the early 2020s, American indie kids adopted a youthful aesthetic, taking cues from Japanese kid-core subculture, indie pop, energy drinks, and skater fashion.
 Indie teenagers claimed to reject fast fashion, turning to thrift stores like Goodwill to find items such as tennis skirts, sweater vests, cow print, mom jeans, crop tops, oversized hoodies and cardigans, Doc Martens, and other eclectic pieces like shortalls, bucket hats, shoestring belts, and fuzzy bags.
 Despite the anti-consumerist message, much of the clothing embraced by this style was actually produced by fast fashion companies like Shein and AliExpress.

 Individuals who influenced this trend include indie rapper Russ and Australian rapper The Kid Laroi.
 Critics criticized the anti-conformist and environmentally friendly trend, which involved reselling cheap second-hand clothing at inflated prices.

-Around 2022, the soft grunge fashion style of the early to mid–2010s began to experience a resurgence in popularity due to videos uploaded on the video sharing application TikTok, where by August of that year, the hashtags 2014Tumblr accumulated 232 million uses, GrungeAesthetic with 611 million uses and TumblrAesthetic with 46.6 million.
+Around 2022, the soft grunge fashion style of the early to mid–2010s began to experience a resurgence in popularity due to videos uploaded on the video sharing application TikTok, where by August of that year, the hashtags 2014Tumblr accumulated 232 million uses, Grunge Aesthetic with 611 million uses and Tumblr Aesthetic with 46.6 million.
 Harper's Bazaars writer Ella Sangster credited the revival as a reaction against the clean girl aesthetic which had been prominent on the same platform since 2020.
-The same year, luxury fashion house Ports 1961 launched their fall/winter 2022 campagne which featured models Vittoria Ceretti and Bella Hadid in soft grunge inspired outfits taken on polaroid cameras.
+The same year, luxury fashion house Ports 1961 launched their fall/winter 2022 campaign which featured models Vittoria Ceretti and Bella Hadid in soft grunge inspired outfits taken on polaroid cameras.
 During this time, the style was embraced by celebrities including Emma Chamberlain, Doja Cat and Olivia Rodrigo.